Patient Experience Improvement Toolkit

 5. Improve staff experience and engagement

-Reproductive health services are personal and sensitive by nature; therefore, it is essential that family planning clinics pay special attention to how patients1 experience their care.
-In 2001, the Institute of Medicine named patient-centeredness as one of six health care quality priorities for the U.S. health care system.2 Since then, health care providers, programs, and insurers have increasingly cultivated patient experience as a central element of health care quality, codifying it into policies and practices, and tying it to compensation structures.
+Reproductive health services are personal and sensitive by nature; therefore, it is essential that family planning clinics pay special attention to how patients experience their care.
+In 2001, the Institute of Medicine named patient-centeredness as one of six health care quality priorities for the U.S. health care system.
+Since then, health care providers, programs, and insurers have increasingly cultivated patient experience as a central element of health care quality, codifying it into policies and practices, and tying it to compensation structures.

 Patient-centered care is respectful of, and responsive to, individual patient preferences, needs, and values.